Looking to buy a power meter for your road bike to bring your cycling to the next level?

 It features accuracy to within 1.5% and is powered by a CR2032 battery with 200 hours of riding time.
 The Powertap G3 comes with a 2-year warranty.

 Perhaps the biggest lure of this power meter is its price.
-At $400 this gives you a powermeter at a fraction of the price of other options on the market.
+At $400 this gives you a power meter at a fraction of the price of other options on the market.

-Best Pedal Based - Garmin Vector 3
+8. Garmin Vector 3

-It supports both ANT+ and Bluetooth smart devices and is accurate to within 1%.
-If you’re a data geek, the Garmin Vector 3 gives you access to all of Garmin’s cycling data points including power phase, peak power phases and more for a detailed deep dive into your performance and power output.
+It supports both ANT+ and Bluetooth connections and is accurate to within 1%.
+If you’re a data geek, this gives you access to all of Garmin’s cycling data points such as power phase, peak power phases and more for a detailed deep dive into your performance and power output.

 Types of Bike Power Meters